somerandomguy-coder/needle/README.md

 <img src="assets/banner.png" alt="Logo" style="border-radius: 30px; width: 100%;">

-We distilled Gemini 3.1 into a 26m parameter "[Simple Attention Network](docs/simple_attention_networks.md)" that you can even finetune locally on your Mac/PC.
+A 26m parameter "[Simple Attention Network](https://arxiv.org/abs/2607.18363)" for function calling that you can even finetune locally on your Mac/PC.
 In production, Needle runs on [Cactus](https://github.com/cactus-compute/cactus) at 6000 toks/sec prefill and 1200 decode speed.
 Weights are fully open on [Cactus-Compute/needle](https://huggingface.co/Cactus-Compute/needle), as well as the dataset generation.